pasqualerossi/pasqualerossi/README.md

 ### :pause_button: Temporary Pause On This GitHub Account.

-Due to unexcepted personal circumstances, no new updates will be made for the month of July 2023.
+Due to unexcepted personal circumstances, no new updates for this GitHub Repo will be made for the month of July 2023.
 Thankyou for your understanding.

 <br>
 <br>